-- When should I arrive?
-Advice on planning your stay around the Congress schedule
+See also when should I arrive? for advice on planning your stay around the Congress schedule.

 As the site of the world’s first passenger railway terminus, Manchester is unsurprisingly also a hub of the national rail network.
 There are direct services from London Euston (just over 2 hours), Oxford (2h 45m), Glasgow (3h 15m), Edinburgh (3h 30m), and many other towns and cities.
 The Eurostar via the Channel Tunnel from Paris and Brussels runs to London St Pancras allows a straightforward onward journey.

 - From London to Manchester by rail: includes information on Eurostar transfer, and suggestions of sites to visit near the London terminals

 - About rail travel in the UK: including a tolerably brief introduction to the bewildering ticket pricing system